 See behind the scenes as the Climb Wyoming crew tapped into their inner power in front of the camera.

-For Climb’s feature in the project, several graduates joined in the photo shoot with staff, including Dr. Ray Fleming Dinneen, and Misty Savage and Val Arias from the Cheyenne program.
+For Climb’s feature in the project, graduates and staff joined in the photo shoot.

-Photographer Lindsay Linton Buk with Dr. Ray Fleming Dinneen, Climb Wyoming’s founder and executive director.
+Photographer Lindsay Linton Buk with Dr. Ray Fleming Dinneen, Climb Wyoming’s founder.

 “To me, power can be unlimited things.
 It’s being strong, being independent.
 It’s being the person that you know you can be, with all that’s within you. ” — Artesia, Climb Graduate